 Do you know the difference between Montessori and Waldorf teaching methods?

-Read on to fully understand both forms of education and the similarities and differences.
+Read on to fully understand both forms of education and their similarities and differences.

 What is Montessori?